 \section{Conclusion}

-In this paper, we developed a \emph{learning-based} framework that accelerates the solution of time-optimal trajectory planning for CAVs in an unsignalized intersection using graph neural networks.
-The framework leverages GraphSAGE, a variant of GNNs, to learn the optimal solutions of a multi-agent time-optimal trajectory planning problem and to provide high-quality warm-start predictions for real-time implementation.
-In contrast to previous approaches, the proposed method enables both the time-optimal trajectory planning and the optimal decision sequencing to be executed at every discrete time step, thereby supporting real-time replanning.
-Future efforts will focus on extending this framework to mixed-traffic environments that explicitly account for human-driven vehicle behavior.
+In this paper, we developed a \emph{learning-to-warm-start} frameworkthat accelerates the solution of the time-optimal trajectory planning problem for CAVs in an unsignalized intersection.
+The framework leverages GINEConv, a variant of GNNs, to learn the optimal solutions to a multi-agent time-optimal trajectory planning problem and to provide high-quality warm-start predictions for real-time implementation.
+Unlike previous approaches, the proposed method enables real-time replanning by solving the time-optimal trajectory planning problem at every discrete time step.
+Future work will extend this framework to mixed-traffic environments with human-driven vehicles.